jalcock-training/azure-hybrid-landing-zone/docs/architecture/architectural-overview.md

 - Inventory and metadata visibility in Azure Resource Manager
 - Optional monitoring via Log Analytics
 - Configuration management and updates delivered through GitHub Actions

+Azure Arc resources inherit the same governance and policy controls as native Azure resources, ensuring consistent security posture across cloud and on‑premises environments.

 The hybrid component demonstrates how Azure can manage resources outside the cloud using the same governance and automation patterns.